d-rug/d-rug.github.io/index.md

 ## Weekly Work Sessions

  - **D-RUG meetings will be in-person starting in the first week of the Fall 2022 quarter.
-While we intend to prioritize in-person attendance, there will be a Zoom link in the weekly announcements for people who wish to join remotely. *Wednesdays from 10:00AM--12:00PM* **
+While we intend to prioritize in-person attendance, there will be a Zoom link in the weekly announcements for people who wish to join remotely. *Thursdays from 10:00AM--12:00PM* **

  **Join the group listserv [here](https://groups.google.com/d/forum/davis-rug) to get the Zoom link and weekly reminders.**